RKKOYA/AutoInvasionFinger/README.md

 ## Installation
 1. Download AutoHotkey 2.0.
 This allows AutoHotkey scripts to be created and executed.
-2. Download the AutoHotkey script from this repository and place it anywhere in your file system.
+2. Download the .ahk script from the releases sidebar and place it anywhere in your file system.

 ## How to Use
 1. Run Elden Ring and have your character ready to invade.